Subungual Hematoma (Bleeding Under the Nail)

 Treatment of a Complicated Subungual Hematoma

-If a subungual hematoma affects at least 50% of the nail surface, the nail bed is likely to have significant injury.
+If a subungual hematoma affects a large portion of the nail surface, the nail bed is likely to have significant injury.
 In these cases, nail removal may be necessary, along with stitches to the nail bed.

 Resolution of a Subungual Hematoma